dmg85/terminal-commands/README.md

-# Terminal-commands
+# Terminal-commands 🧑🏻‍💻 x macOs

-Repository with the list of the basic commands to operate from the terminal, based on the Brad Traversy Terminal tutorial
+Repository with the list of the basic commands to operate from the terminal.

 ## Key Commands & Navigation